-When it detects IOCsIndicator of Compromise interacting with assetsAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. in your environment, USM Anywhere generates related OTX pulseOTX pulses provide information on the reliability of threat data, who reported a threat, and other details of threat investigations. and IP ReputationThreat ranking of IP addresses that have been submitted by the OTX community as being malicious or at least suspicious.-related security eventsInformation collected and displayed that describes a single system or user level activity that took place. and alarmsAlarms provide notification of an event or sequence of events that require attention or investigation..
-The platform consists of these two chief components
+When it detects Indicators of Compromise (IOCsIndicator of Compromise) interacting with assetsAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. in your environment, USM Anywhere generates related OTX pulseOTX pulses provide information on the reliability of threat data, who reported a threat, and other details of threat investigations. and IP ReputationThreat ranking of IP addresses that have been submitted by the OTX community as being malicious or at least suspicious.-related security eventsInformation collected and displayed that describes a single system or user level activity that took place. and alarmsAlarms provide notification of an event or sequence of events that require attention or investigation..
+The platform consists of these two chief components:

-Pulses—Collections of indicators of compromise (IOCs)An artifact observed with some degree of confidence to be an indication of a threat or intrusion., reported by the OTX community, which other community members review and comment on.
+- Pulses: Collections of indicators of compromise (IOCs)An artifact observed with some degree of confidence to be an indication of a threat or intrusion., reported by the OTX community, which other community members review and comment on.
 Pulses provide you with a summary of the threat, a view into the software targeted, and the related IOCs, reported by the OTX community worldwide.
-See About OTX Pulses and Indicators of Compromise.
+See About OTX Pulses and IOCs.

 The OTX community reports on and receives threat data in the form of pulses.
 A pulse consists of at least one, but more often multiple, Indicators of Compromise (IOCs).

 An IOC is an artifact observed on a network or in an end point, judged with a high degree of confidence to be a threat vector.
 Examples of threat vectors include campaigns or infrastructures used by an attackerOne who maliciously attempts to bypass security restrictions or negatively impact a system or resource..
-The following table provides a list of IOC types.
+This table provides a list of IOC types:

 |CIDRClassless Inter-Domain Routing, which provides a method for allocating IP addresses, routing Internet protocol packets, and subdividing networks.
 CIDR notation provides a syntax for specifying a range of IP addresses.
 Rules||Classless inter-domain routing.
 Specifies a range of IP addresses on a network that is suspected of malicious activity or attack.|